jpolcek/autocomplete-plus/Provider-API.md

     # Get the text for the line up to the triggered buffer position
     line = editor.getTextInRange([[bufferPosition.row, 0], bufferPosition])

-    # Match the lregex to the line, and return the match
+    # Match the regex to the line, and return the match
     line.match(regex)?[0] or ''
 ```